 - Verandahs, terraces and balconies may encroach into the minimum lot setbacks in accordance with allowable encroachments.
-(Refer to Section 6 Setbacks) - Balconies can be built over a garage or carport within 10m of the primary or secondary frontage.

-• Screening must be provided to balconies when overlooking into neighbouring lots is an issue.
+(Refer to Section 13 Setbacks) - Balconies can be built over a garage or carport. - Screening must be provided to balconies to avoid looking into a neighbour's dwelling or secluded private open spaces.